Regulations Concerning Student Sponsored Events

 - The sponsor of an approved program must reserve the desired facility in accordance with campus policy and based on facility space.
 Determination of the availability of the facility shall be made by the scheduling office.

 - Facilities are normally available during the regular operational hours of the College.
-However, facility use on days and hours when the College is not offering instructional programs is possible with approval by the Chief Advancement Officer and Executive Director of the Foundation.
+However, facility use on days and hours when the College is not offering instructional programs is possible.
+The Scheduling Office will forward these requests to the President’s office for approval.
 The College can require the organization to pay an additional fee for special supervision and security in these instances.

-- Financial Institutions requesting to come on campus to deliver workshops or table space must submit an online request to the Financial Literacy Specialist at least 10 business days prior to the date of their event.
+- Financial Institutions requesting to come on campus to deliver workshops or table space must submit an online request to the NSHE Specialist II for Default Prevention and Financial Literacy at least 10 business days prior to the date of their event.

 - Distribution of materials: The College regulations governing the distribution of printed and manufactured materials are designed to permit maximum freedom of expression and to prevent attempts to coerce or intimidate students into buying or receiving printed materials.